-Aroha - curiosity is a good thing

-In any whānau, hapū and iwi the expression of aroha is overflowing when the whānau come together at tangihanga to grieve as one for their whānau who has passed.
-One time a woman new to the whānau asked why they were attending a tangihanga for someone they didn't know.
-The reply was: "Anyone who comes and lies in state on our marae is 'ours', whether we know them or not and we give all our aroha to them and their whānau, every single time."
+Whānau Kōrero, Whānau Mahi Stories and activities The following stories came from hui and korero held around Aotearoa where whānau shared their memories and thoughts about aroha.
+Aroha - curiosity is a good thing In any whānau, hapū and iwi, the expression of aroha is overflowing when the whānau come together at tangihanga to grieve together for their loved one who has passed.
+One time, a woman new to the whānau asked why they were attending a tangihanga for someone they didn't know.
+The reply was: "Anyone who comes and lies in state on our marae is 'ours,' whether we know them or not, and we give all our aroha to them and their whānau, every single time".
 The woman in the story was impressed by the depth of aroha that was an everyday practice in this whānau.

-Do you know of any other practices that show such aroha?
-Just watch and listen and you will see them everywhere.
+If you watch and listen, you'll find examples of aroha in action all around you.
+Do you know of any other practices that show aroha?
+Share them with others as you discover them.